rsksmart/devportal-1.0/courses/user-course.md

 ## Benefits of taking the Blockchain Developer Course

 * It's free!
-* You will receive a completion certificate at the end of the course
+* Receive a completion certificate at the end of the course
-* You will acquire knowledge of key concepts in the blockchain and crypto space
+* Acquire hands-on experience on how to use blockchain technology
 * Qualify to become a Rootstock Ambassador (and earn rewards!)

 <a href="https://rsk.thinkific.com/courses/blockchain-user/" target="_blank">